VaanaCZ/Risen-FPS-Patch/README.md

 This repo contains fixes for some of the commonly encountered FPS-related bugs in the 2009 video game Risen (Available on [GOG.com](https://www.gog.com/en/game/risen) or [Steam](https://store.steampowered.com/app/40300/Risen/?l=czech)).

+Special thanks to Auronen for helping to diagnose and fix these issues.

+## Installation

+Download the DLL file and extract to the scripts folder of your game directory

 ## Techical explanation

 This section includes technical explanations for how each of the individual fixes function.